The Power of IoT in the Brazilian Corporate Market

 The Internet of Things in the Brazilian market: At the Telebras Panel conference last year, Eduardo Trude, president of TELECO, commented on the possibility of Brazil having 100 to 200 million connected devices by 2025.
 He highlighted the importance of IoT and said that the leap towards this technological advance depends only on a “push” from companies:

-“Connectivity is the key element, but the revenue contribution from connectivity is less than 5%.
-Today what we see is the connection of higher added value equipment.
-They are ships, CT scanners, tractors, harvesters, because that is what is possible with the current cost of connectivity” – Trude said “To go to billions of objects, this price of connectivity has to go down, battery consumption has to go down.
-They are starting to have solutions on the technological side, but regulatory changes will have to happen, especially tax changes” – he added.
+“Connectivity is the main element, but the contribution in terms of revenue from connectivity is less than 5%.
+What we're seeing today is the connection of higher value-added equipment.
+These are ships, CT scanners, tractors, harvesters, because that's what's feasible with the current cost of connectivity” - said Trude “To go to billions of objects, the price of connectivity has to come down, the battery consumption has to come down.
+You start to have solutions on the technological side, but there will have to be regulatory changes, especially tax changes,” he added.

 You can see the full article here.